Bilingual education by country or region: Hong Kong

 In Hong Kong where both English and Cantonese are official, both languages are taught in school and are mandatory subjects.
 Either English or Cantonese is used as the medium of instruction for other subjects.
 Increasingly, there are a large number of Mandarin Chinese-speaking schools in operation throughout Hong Kong as well since 1996.
 Study of Mandarin is mandatory in junior years (from Grade 1 to Grade 9).
 Hong Kong also has a bilingual education program using both Cantonese and Hong Kong Sign Language.

 Macau

 Chinese and Portuguese are the official languages of Macau, but English plays an unofficial and highly prominent role.
 English is the language of instruction at the University of Macau and at some secondary schools.
 Other schools use Cantonese as the language of instruction.
-As of 2013 there was one Portuguese-medium school.
+As of 2013 there was one private Portuguese-medium school.
+Starting in the 2017–2018 school year, the government started offering bilingual Chinese–Portuguese classes in two public schools: Escola Oficial Zheng Guanying and Escola Primária Luso-Chinesa da Flora.

 Tibet

 Education in the Tibet Autonomous Region is provided in Tibetan and in Standard Mandarin Chinese.
 The Chinese government intended to maintain language diversity while increasing the Mandarin language skills of Tibetan students.
 However, it is alleged that the education system downplays the importance of Tibetan, and that mathematics, science and social studies classes are only taught in Mandarin.
 It has been alleged that a reduction of the use of Tibetan in bilingual education is a human rights issue.